TrueBlocks/trueblocks-core/src/libs/etherlib/README.md

 ### Mirroring of blockchain data

-The mirroring (or caching) of the blockchain data is provided by six classes: CBlock, CTransaction, CReceipt, CLogEntry, CTrace, and CStructLog.
+The mirroring (or caching) of the blockchain data is provided by six classes: CBlock, CTransaction, CReceipt, CLog, CTrace, and CStructLog.
 These classes are documented in our [white papers](../../other/papers/README.md).

 As has been discussed earlier, the various fields in the CBlock class include a list of transactions.
 The CTransaction class, the most used class in the system, contains the from, to, value, and timestamp values expected of any transaction in addition to a transaction receipt.
 The CReceipt class contains, importantly, gasUsed and the logs and traces necessary to determine the outcome of a transaction.